 Author and co-author of several articles about school development, crisis management and highly gifted children

-Drs Olanda Momcilovic has been working for more than 25 years as a psychologist.
+Drs Olanda Momcilovic has been working as a psychologist in the Netherlands.
 First she worked 6 years as a school psychologists in Croatia, specialising in working with gifted children.
-During the war in Yugoslavia 20 years ago, Olanda started getting involved with working with refugees, helping them with their trauma, grief and building up of resilience.
+During the war in Yugoslavia, Olanda started getting involved with working with refugees, helping them with their trauma, grief and building up of resilience.

 Since 2008 she has her own practice.